-To change to password settings (number of retries, length of password, and so forth), See Administering the PAM module configuration on page 122.
+To change to password settings (number of retries, length of password, and so forth), see Administering the PAM Password Manager on page 114.

 Your browser displays the Application Enablement Services Management Console home page for the cust administrator.
 The cust administrator has access to all AE Services Management Console menus.
-For more information about the access privileges assigned to administrative users, see AE Services administrative roles and access privileges (role based access control - RBAC) on page 273.
+For more information about the access privileges assigned to administrative users, see AE Services administrative roles and access privileges (role based access control - RBAC on page 269.